-Studies have found that creating a patient flow team that meets regularly composed of multidisciplinary departments can significantly improve patient flow.
-The members can offer varied perspectives and a depth of knowledge for troubleshooting problems, identifying underlying causes, and providing solutions that best address the patient’s needs and operational efficiencies.
+Studies have found that creating a patient flow team that meets regularly and is composed of multidisciplinary departments can significantly improve patient flow.
+The members can offer varied perspectives and a depth of knowledge to troubleshoot problems, identify underlying causes, and provide, identifying underlying causes, and providing solutions that best address the patient’s needs and operational efficiencies.

 5. Create a “Fast-Track” Process for Your ER

 By creating a fast-track process that prioritizes and assesses urgent conditions for patients in an ER or an mid to large health system, the patient can avoid wait times and receive timely care depending on the severity of their needs.
 Doctors can also treat fast-track patients while waiting on the test results of other patients.

 6. Develop a Standard and Timely Morning Discharge Routine for Patients

 Establishing a standard discharge time for patients in the morning can help with patient management and improve patient care and satisfaction.
 An early morning discharge routine frees rooms to see new patients and relieves congestion.
 It also enables the patients to get home at a reasonable hour and fill prescriptions during the day, making care more accessible and easier to manage.